Greg Johnston (rower): International rowing

 His first international success came in the 1978 World Rowing Championships at Lake Karapiro, his home training ground, when he won bronze with the New Zealand eight.
 A year later, Johnston's New Zealand eight won silver at the 1979 World Rowing Championships in Bled, Yugoslavia.
 He was selected for the 1980 Summer Olympics in Moscow but did not compete due to New Zealand joining the Olympic boycott.

 At the 1981 World Rowing Championships, the eight missed the A final and came seventh overall.
 At the 1983 World Rowing Championships in Duisburg, Germany, he was a member of the coxed four (alongside Conrad Robertson, Keith Trask, Les O'Connell, and Brett Hollister as cox) and won gold.
 At the 1984 Summer Olympics in Los Angeles, Johnston was again member of the New Zealand eight and they entered the competition as the favourite, with their strongest competitor, East Germany, absent due to the Eastern Bloc boycott, the Kiwis were the favourite to win the event.
 In the end, the eight finished a disappointing fourth and missed out on a medal.

 At the 1986 World Rowing Championships at Nottingham in the United Kingdom, he won a silver in the men's coxed four with Nigel Atherfold, Bruce Holden, Chris White, and Andrew Bird as cox.
 At the 1986 Commonwealth Games he was in the coxed four which won the silver medal.

 At the 1988 Summer Olympics, Johnston won bronze in the coxed four along with George Keys, Ian Wright, Chris White and Andrew Bird (cox).

 Later life

 After retiring from rowing, Johnston lived on the West Coast and worked as an accountant.
 He also worked as a policeman and as a deer farmer in Geraldine.
-Together with his brother, he owns a deer farm near Kaikoura.
+Together with his brother, he owns a deer farm near Kaikōura.
 He is now married with two children and three grandchildren.
 Johnston now lives in Kaipaki.